 Use your Android device to purchase items with NAB Pay.

-NAB now let you use your Android smartphone to pay at contactless terminals in Australia and overseas.
-All you need is a compatible Android device and a NAB Visa credit or the NAB Classic Banking Transaction Account.
+NAB now lets you use your Android smartphone to pay at contactless terminals in Australia and overseas.
+All you need is a compatible Android device and an eligible NAB Visa credit or Visa debit card.
+You can access NAB Pay as part of the NAB app.

 How do I use NAB Pay?